transparentdemocracy/website/README.md

 #### Showing a banner to warn users about website maintenance

-If you need to warn users about back-end maintenance, which breaks the website's functionality in some way, you can do so by overwriting the index.html on the gh-pages branch, similarly to https://github.com/transparentdemocracy/website/commit/eb42fe9b5848452d08b38e5d975ff01e8b85e8a4.
+If you need to warn users about back-end maintenance, which breaks the website's functionality in some way, you can do so by setting the maintenanceModeEnabled flag to true in environment.prod.ts.

-For now, that's essentially an overwriting of the Angular app with a static copy of how our landing page looks.
+If you want to edit the text for the maintenance announcement or the explanation of the impact, you can do so in the JSON files in the `assets/i18n` folder.
+Look for the maintenance.announcement and maintenance.impact keys.

-The main.js loading at the bottom of the HTML is also overwritten.
-Otherwise, during loading of the page, when main.js is loaded, the static landing page copy gets overwritten by the Angular application, making the website maintenance banner disappear again.
+The maintenance messages are displayed on the `app.component`.

 #### Explanation of the deployment workflow set-up